-Members of the neighborhood association laughed off the city’s reservations and vowed to support the building’s nearly 1-to-1 parking-to-unit ratio.
+Members of the neighborhood association laughed off reservations about the building’s nearly 1-to-1 parking-to-unit ratio.
 “The younger professional demographic is a little more likely to have a car and need a car,” Board member Richard Logan said.

 Plans call for a mix of studios, one- and two-bedroom units.
-Most of the units would be between 650 and 950 square feet and monthly rents in the building would be set around $2 per square foot.
+Most of the units will be between 650 and 950 square feet and monthly rents in the building will be set around $2 per square foot.

-Rents in the duplex and two houses marked for demolition ranged from $975–$1,295 per month.
+The duplex and two houses marked for demolition are now vacant, but rents ranged from $975–$1,295 per month.
 “I don’t want to say they were an eyesore, but they were tired properties,” Stefaniak said.

 The site is currently zoned to allow six-story buildings.
 Under the 2040 plan, still to be approved by the Metropolitan Council, it would be zoned Transit 10, allowing buildings up to 10 stories high.

-The site has a 15-foot grade differential, which means that the building would appear as six stories high from the rear alley on its north side, where an entrance would lead to the lower level of parking.
-The building would appear to be five stories from West 31st Street.
-An entrance from that side would lead to an upper level of parking.
-The building would have a total of 27 bike stalls.
+The site has a 15-foot grade differential, which means that the building will appear as six stories high from the rear alley on its north side, where an entrance will lead to the lower level of parking.
+The building will appear to be five stories from West 31st Street.
+An entrance from that side will lead to an upper level of parking.
+The building will have a total of 27 bike stalls.

-The developer is seeking to reduce the set back from 16 feet to six feet on the side of the building facing a dead-end stretch of France Avenue that is currently without sidewalks.
-That request and other variances have been recommended for approval by city staff.
+The Planning Commission approved a site plan review and three variances, including a set back from 16 feet to six feet on the side of the building facing a dead-end stretch of France Avenue that is currently without sidewalks.

 Keely said city staff told him they had tentative plans to build a pedestrian connection over the Cedar Lake Trail near France Avenue.
 A number of options for bridging the trail were analyzed by city staff in a 2016 West Lake Multimodal Study, but city spokesperson Sarah McKenzie said the public works department currently has no plans for a pedestrian connection in the area and a bridge is not likely to be explored further until after the Green Line LRT extension opens.

-Members of the West Calhoun Neighborhood Council said they appreciated plans to add more apartments at the location but asked that care be taken to minimize the number of mature trees cut down.
+Members of the West Calhoun Neighborhood Council said they appreciated the addition more apartments at the location but asked that care be taken to minimize the number of mature trees cut down.

 “I’m concerned about the loss of green space and greenery,” Board member Victoria Hoshal said.